henfredemars/python-personal-projects/README.md

 Small8ASM: A simple assembler for the Small8 instruction set architecture.
 The ISR is easily
 	determined by examining the script, but it is intended to minimize the number of components

+SubsetCopy: Interactive CLI script that performs a useful but often lacking filesystem operation:
+	subset copy--meaning--copy a subset of files in a directory tree into a new directory tree.
+Very useful for choosing a subset of files to fit on a portable device with much less storage.

 PathRename: Simple utility script that I used to correct invalid file names in my music collection

 PySudokuSolver: Simple benchmark script that I once used to guage the performance of PyPy